 About 2% of the population suffers from this disorder.
 It is twice as common in women as men, and usually occurs around the age of 30.
 However, it can happen in any age.
 The cause of panic disorder is not well understood by science, and there are different theories.
 Among them is that in the brain physiological reactions occur, starting at the place called locus cerulean.
 This brain center is connected to the vagus nerve, which extends to the chest and abdomen, hence the feelings of suffocation, chest tightness, gastric discomfort.
 If something activates this neurophysiological system in an exaggerated manner, it is generating symptoms of the panic attack.
 It seems that when the person is moved by phobias or by very high exaggerated anxiety, this nerve called vagus or pneumogastric nerve is activated and produces these sensations.

-The person can concentrate on these bodily reactions such as the acceleration of the heart, cold in the belly, and feeding tragic thoughts: I am going to die, I am having a heart attack, and the cycle closes, so the person thinks tragically, increasing the reactions.
+The person can concentrate on these bodily reactions such as the acceleration of the heart, butterflies in the stomach, and feeding tragic thoughts: I am going to die, I am having a heart attack, and the cycle closes, so the person thinks tragically, increasing the reactions.
 So she enters the cycle of fear of dying, and symptoms get stronger and stronger.

 It is also believed that in panic disorder, crises can be developed from mental conditioning, which the person has been doing over time, interpreting symptoms or events in a tragic, catastrophic, imaginary way, in a way that triggers all this reaction of the panic in the future.
 For example, one day the person who tends to be very anxious when going up in the elevator, felt a strong pain in his chest.
 From then on, he associates chest pain with going up or down the elevator, and then he develops this fear of an elevator, and he can expand that fear to other closed places.